 After you learn which path you’re going to use, you don’t usually don’t start trying to learn which path you’ll be using tomorrow – but actually, walk through the path you found today.

-And it’s exactly the same thing with scales on guitar.
+And it’s exactly the same thing with scales on the guitar.
 If you had to learn all guitar scales, as I was trying to do, it will keep you from focusing on actually using those scales to create music.

-But if you learn those guitar scales one by one and milk them, that is, use them, to create your own licks and solos, you will not only memorize the scale in a way you will never forget it, but actually understand the true value of guitar scales.
+But if you learn those guitar scales one by one and milk them, that is, use them, to create your own licks and solos, you will not only memorize the scale in a way you will never forget it but actually understand the true value of guitar scales.

 And you’ll be honing the craft of improvising on guitar at the same time!

-Ok I get it, but which guitar scales should I learn?
+OK, I get it, but which guitar scales should I learn?

 I would only be able to answer this question to perfection if I knew what your goals are, as well as the genre of music you play.

-What I will do, is answer the question based my own goals and genre of music so that you’ll understand the process.
+What I will do, is answer the question based on my own goals and genre of music so that you’ll understand the process.

 If you share more or less my goals and the genre of music I like, you can basically start learning all guitar scales you need in this order.
 If not, you can apply the same process based on your goals.